Laith98Dev/GameLib/README.md

 ## Rquirements

-> You will need the "libasynql" virion to use this virion
+> You will need the <a href="https://github.com/poggit/libasynql">"libasynql"</a> virion to use this virion

 ## What is GameLib?